 Microsoft offers FREE viewers for all of their Office applications.
 Please visit the Microsoft Viewers page and download the viewer that you require.

 Some of our web sites use Cascading Style Sheets (CSS) for page layout and text formatting.
 By using relative and adjustable font sizes, users are able to set the text size to better suit their needs.
-This feature is currently available on all Secretary of State and its divisions pages, but we are working to update existing pages.
+This feature is not currently available on all Secretary of State and division pages, but we are working to update existing pages.
 All new pages will have this feature.

 To make it easier for people with screen readers to jump to the content, one of the first lines that a screen reader sees is the option to jump to the main content or this page.
 The access key to jump to the main content is "ALT" + "X".